Claude skills

 ~1e-3 before trusting it.

-## Step 6 — Aggregate honestly
+## Step 6 — Aggregate fairly

 - Report **per-series win-rate** (fraction of series where the method wins), not